 - Cool the cake entirely before glazing: Otherwise, you’ll end up with a drippy, sticky mess.

-How to Serve Gingerbread Cake?
+How to Serve Gingerbread Cake

-You can enjoy a slice of the homemade gingerbread loaf either chilled, at room temperature, or warm with:
+You can enjoy a slice of homemade gingerbread loaf either chilled, at room temperature, or warm with:

 - A drizzle of additional maple syrup or honey

-- Serve with a spread of apricot jam (like lebkuchen)
+- Serve with a spread of apricot jam, like lebkuchen

 And, personally, I love enjoying a slice with either a warm mug of tea, coffee, or hot chocolate!

-How to Store and Freeze Healthy Gingerbread Loaf?
+How to Store and Freeze

-Store: Allow the gingerbread cake to cool entirely, then store in an airtight container either at room temperature for up to 5 days (or slightly longer in the refrigerator).
+Store: Allow the gingerbread loaf to cool entirely, then store in an airtight container at room temperature for up to 5 days.
+It tastes even better on day two or three, so I fully endorse baking it in advance when possible!

-Freeze: You can freeze a whole or pre sliced gingerbread loaf (with or without the glaze), though it will stay moister if left unsliced.
+Freeze: You can freeze whole or pre-sliced gingerbread loaf although it will stay more moist if left unsliced.
 If sliced, either place parchment paper between the slices or flash-freeze them first.
-Store wrapped in plastic and then in an airtight Ziplock bag and store for between 3-4 months.
-You can either leave it to thaw in the fridge, at room temperature, or defrost (and heat) from frozen in a microwave or toaster oven.
+Store wrapped in plastic and then in an airtight Ziplock bag and freeze for between 3-4 months.

-- Healthy banana bread
+- Healthy cinnamon rolls

-- Healthy apple bread
+- Healthy rum balls

 Healthy Gingerbread Loaf